PORTLAND, Ore. — Portland Public Schools (PPS) is one of the many school districts nationwide facing a bus driver shortage.

-"We have had, and will continue to have, some routes that have had to be canceled and others that have seen pick-up or drop-off times altered," PPS said in a letter to parents emailed Thursday afternoon.
+"We have had, and will continue to have, some routes that have had to be canceled and others that have seen pick-up or drop-off times altered," PPS said in a letter to parents emailed Sept.
+9.

-PPS and its partner organization, First Student, are down a total of 86 drivers as of Thursday, Sept.
-9. About 50 drivers are in training, but it typically takes about a month for a driver to be fully trained.
-The training process has been slightly delayed because some PPS trainers have taken shifts as drivers, the district said.
+A number of new drivers are in training, which typically takes about a month to complete, the district said.
+But the training process has been slightly delayed because some PPS trainers have taken shifts as drivers.

 Factors that have contributed to the bus driver shortage, according to PPS, include: